 Get the best and most inviting summer preschool themes for lesson plans that both children and teachers love!

 Oh, summer — warm weather, trips to visit family or explore new places, freedom!
 Is there anything better than being a kid in the summer?
 Everything seems better; everything tastes sweeter in the summer.
 Henry James said, “Summer afternoon—summer afternoon; to me those have always been the two most beautiful words in the English language”.
-I’d have to agree with James’s thinking.
+I’d have to agree with his thinking.
 There is nothing as ideal as a summer afternoon.

-That doesn’t mean though that summer isn’t without its challenges.
+That doesn’t mean that summer isn’t without its challenges.
 You’re busy enough without having the added extra of needing to come up with weekly themes and to plan lessons and activities for your kids!

 Summer Preschool Themes